 “But I’ve been told we shouldn’t use WordPress…”

 There is much written on the web about why you shouldn’t use WordPress.
 The debate is ongoing, with those very much in favour and those against.
-We strongly believe that most of arguments are either no longer valid or were not valid in the first place.
+We strongly believe that most of the arguments are either no longer valid or were not valid in the first place.
 Ultimately, we feel that where an agency is talking WordPress down, it’s generally because they can’t compete on price.
 They need a basis to support going down the route of building something bespoke and ultimately more expensive.
 We find that some of the arguments used are often in fact true for bespoke websites.
 That said, there are some cases where a bespoke website build is more suitable.
 These happen to be just few and far between nowadays.

 So, why do we love WordPress so much?